 High-end massagers have more applications and you have to learn about them and start gradually, or not at all if you have certain injuries.

-Can You a Massage Gun for Arthritis/Pinched Nerves/Sciatica?
+Can You Use a Massage Gun for Pinched Nerves/Sciatica?

-Through our research, we believe that using a high-end powerful massage gun for back injuries such as Sciatica or Arthritis – may cause more harm than good.
+Using a high-end powerful massage gun for back injuries such as sciatica or arthritis may sometimes cause more harm than good.

-The more power and pressure does not mean the better the treatment, and you may actually be overstraining an already jeopardized structure.
+More power and pressure do not mean better treatment, and you may actually be overstraining an already jeopardized structure.

-If you do use it, choose a lower intensity massage gun, and make sure to not touch your spine at all.
+We recommend using a lower-intensity massage gun and making sure to not touch your spine at all.

-Is a Massage Gun Safe for Low Back Inflammation?
+Is a Massage Gun Safe for Inflammation in the Lower Back?

-If you suffer from an inflamed lower back, you may want to steer clear from massage guns for now, or use cautiously if you have any of these conditions:
+If you suffer from an inflamed lower back, you may want to steer clear from massage guns for now or use them cautiously if you suffer from tendonitis, bursitis, and fasciitis.

 Also, we advise pregnant women to avoid using a massage gun altogether.